dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

-# MEG-MASC Analysis Pipeline Guide
+# MEG-MASC dRSA Analysis Pipeline Guide

-This document summarises how to run the MEG-MASC processing scripts shipped with the repository, how to combine them with the provided pipeline wrappers, and how to submit the full workflow to an SGE cluster.
+This document summarises how to run the MEG-MASC processing scripts (from preprocessing to dRSA), how to combine them with the pipeline wrappers, and how to submit the full workflow to an SGE cluster.
 Every command below assumes you execute it from the repository root with the desired Python environment activated (e.g. `source .venv/bin/activate`).
 All scripts expose `--help`; consult it for the definitive option list.

 ---

 ## 1. Prerequisites

 - **Python environment** – install dependencies with `pip install -r requirements.txt`.
 Most scripts rely on `mne`, `numpy`, `scipy`, `matplotlib`, and a handful of audio/text libraries.
-Locally you can use:
-`cd /Volumes/MORWUR/Projects/DAMIANO/SpeDiction/meg-masc`
-`PYTHONPATH=".venv/lib/python3.13/site-packages"`
-Then run your script e.g. `python D1_group_cluster_analysis.py --subjects $(seq -w 1 2)` etc...
-On the cluster, you activate the micromamba env: `micromamba activate drsa311   # or whichever env has Python 3` Then run your script.
+Activate the local virtual environment (`source .venv/bin/activate`) before running any script, or call its interpreter explicitly (e.g. `./.venv/bin/python D1_group_cluster_analysis.py --subjects $(seq -w 1 2)`).
+No manual `PYTHONPATH` tweaks are required.
+On the cluster, activate the micromamba env: `micromamba activate drsa311  # or whichever env has Python 3`, then run your script.
 - **Data layout** – the anonymised BIDS dataset must live in `bids_anonym/`.
 All derivatives are created inside `derivatives/`, and dRSA outputs are stored in named subfolders under `results/<analysis_name>/` (`single_subjects/` and `group_level/`).
 - **GloVe embeddings** – scripts that touch word embeddings (B4 and the wrappers) require a plain-text GloVe file (e.g. `glove.6B.300d.txt`).
 Store its path in `glove_path.txt`, set `$GLOVE_PATH`, or pass `--glove-path`.